Serving

 2. Dry fry SHREADED COCONUT until golden for paste.

-3. Chop fine ALL Paste Ingredients, including bottom 4 inches of LEMON GRASS (tie a knot in the top and set aside) and pound together into a paste.
-I start by chopping small, then run in a mini-prep food processor, adding in order listed (hardest and dryest first, and finish by pounding in a big Thai stone mortar.
+5. Chop all Paste items fine, then run in a mini-prep food processor, adding in order listed (hardest and dryest first.
+Finish by pounding in a big Thai stone mortar.

-5. Heat Oil in a coverable wok or sauté pan and fry Beef stirring until lightly browned.
+1. In a coverable wok or spacious sauté pan heat Oil and fry Beef stirring until all exuded liquid has evaporated and it is lightly browned.
 Remove from the oil and set aside.

-6. In the same oil (add a little if needed) fry the Paste for about 1 minute until fragrent.
+2. In the same oil (add a little if needed) fry the Paste for about 1 minute until fragrant.
 Stir in Coconut Milk, then Salem Leaves, Lemongrass top, Beef and Stock.
 Bring to a boil and simmer covered for 1-1/2 hours or until beef is tender.
 Watch that it doesn't get too dry but there should be very little liquid when it's done.

 NOTES:

-1. Chilis: Fresh red Fresno or Holland Red chilis are fine.
-The Holland Red are more authentic but generally unavailable and they're getting ground up anyway, so no-one will know.
-See my Chili Page for more information.
+Fresh red Fresno or Holland Red chilis are fine.
+The Holland Red are more authentic but generally unavailable, and they're getting ground up anyway, so no-one will know.
+For details see our Thai Chilis page.